BraftonSupport/BraftonDrupal7Module/README.md

   - Modified Date: Import your articles usin the _"modified date"_ from your feed
 - Enable Comments: Choose if you would like your audience to interact with your articles
 - Overwrite any changes made to existing content : check this box to update your content from the feed
   - *Know that this will overwrite any and all changes you may have made through your CMS.
-In addtion articles remain in your XML feed for only a period of 30 days*
+In addtion articles remain in your XML feed for only a period of 30 days _Will also download fresh copies of images since we are updating content.
+Images are part of content_*
 - Import Content as unpublished : Check this option to import your articles as _unpublished_ allowing you to review or change them before the public is able to view them.
   - _Leaving this unchecked will cause articles to appear on your public facing blog as soon as they are imported_